ELELAB/mavisp_data_collection/README.md

 NEWS

+14/11/2024

+- updates in mavisp_automatization that requries to update the template folder for data colleciton - includes a fix for the folder name in cancermuts_data and in the script for the domain annotations

 05/11/2024
 - a new version of SLiMfast is available for data analysis which integrate the filtering step based on solvent accessibility